Qendresa-Potoku/Machine_Learning_Gr13/README.md

 - The project demonstrates a complete preprocessing workflow from raw traffic logs to ML-ready features.
 - Feature engineering includes temporal, route-based, weather-aware, and cyclic transformations.
 - Outlier handling is non-destructive: IQR is used for analysis/reporting, while winsorization caps extreme values in selected columns.
+- Model training now includes both a direct comparison of outlier handling strategies and a final weighted regression model.
 - The pipeline is modular and can be extended for both regression and classification tasks.
 - Auto-generated report and plots make results reproducible and easy to inspect.